 - Drain and grind the rice along with grated coconut, onion chunks, fennel seeds, salt and water to a coarse and grainy mixture that is not too smooth but not too grainy either.
 Do it in batches if required.

 - Transfer the mixture into a bowl and start adding rice flour little by little until you can make the mixture into a non-sticky dough.
 You should be able to pinch a little and make balls that don't fall apart or sticky.
 (Cover and keep it until needed)

-- Grease your steamer vessels lightly with oil
+- Grease your steamer vessels lightly with oil.

 - When you are ready to prepare the kaka orottis, rub both your palms and fingers with oil and take a handful of the dough, roll it between your hands into a log shape.
 Keep the log-shaped dough on your left hand cupped in your fingers and pinch a small portion and roll it into a ball on the left-hand palm.
-Press it lightly in the middle to make a dent and keep them on the pan.
+Press them lightly in the middle to make a dent and keep them on the pan.